Sparkle (2012 soundtrack): Background

 The songs on the soundtrack are performed by the actors in the film, including Jordin Sparks, Whitney Houston, Cee Lo Green, Carmen Ejogo, Tika Sumpter, and others.
 Sparkle features songs from the original film written by soul musician Curtis Mayfield as well as new compositions by R&B artist R. Kelly and others.
 The soundtrack includes new songs not present in the 1976 version of Sparkle: "Celebrate", "His Eye is On the Sparrow", among others.
 "Celebrate" was sent to radio the week of May 21, 2012 as the first official from the Sparkle soundtrack.
 The song premiered on On Air with Ryan Seacrest on May 21. and was made available for digital download on iTunes on June 5.
 Houston's other track, "His Eye is On the Sparrow", debuted only one day after the premiere of "Celebrate".

 Composition

 Music and themes

 Sparkle: Original Motion Picture Soundtrack takes on matters of the celebration, heartache, heartbreak and seduction with a mixture of ballads, mid- and up-tempos.

 Release

 The Sparkle: Original Motion Picture Soundtrack was released on July 31, 2012; though announced with 13 tracks, it was released with only 11 tracks.
-Five days before the soundtrack's official release the entire soundtrack was made available to stream exclusively through Sparks' Official store and Essence.com.
+The entire soundtrack was made available to stream exclusively through Jordin Sparks' Official store and Essence.com five days prior to its official release.
 Jordin Sparks, who worked closely with Houston throughout the making of Sparkle, finds the release of the soundtrack to be "bittersweet."
 Sparks states, "I worked with my idol and that was a dream come true.
 I used to watch the Cinderella adaptation with her and Brandy every day after school.
 But she should really be here promoting it with me and [it's] really hard for me to be doing it alone."